Project Gutenberg’s Uncle Remus and Brer Rabbit, by Joel Chandler Harris

 What to do & What not to do

-When working with nonprofits, I see an increasing number of Br’er Rabbits.
+When working with nonprofits, I see more and more Br’er Rabbits.
 Many storytellers will contact a nonprofit and even do outstanding work that doesn’t help sustain the nonprofit in the long run.

 For most of my career, I have watched the demise of professional communicators, especially those in journalism.
 Yet, loving what we do and feeling called to do it has many of us behaving like Br’er Rabbit.
 Br’er Rabbit represented the enslaved Africans who used their wits to overcome adversity and exact revenge on their adversaries, the White slave-owners.